 Exercises

 1. Why did the lord send the servant to the shops?
 Dominus servum ad tabernus carnes emere missit.
 (The lord sent the servant to buy meat at the shops.)
+2. Where were the shops?
+Tabernae in forum erant.
+(The shops were in the marketplace.)

 3. Why was the lord angry?
 Dominus iratus erat quia servum eum irridere putabat.
 (The lord was angry because he thought (that) the servant mocked him.)
 This answer uses the construction required for indirect address: accusative plus the infinitive (servum and irridere)